Smartsheet vs Airtable for Operations Teams 2026: The Data-Driven Breakdown

 - You need AI-assisted workflows — Airtable's AI features for summarization and categorization have matured significantly over the past 18 months

-- Your team is less traditional and wants a tool that feels contemporary and adaptable
+- Your team is less traditional and wants a tool that feels modern and adaptable

-- You're a smaller team that can leverage the free plan to get started before committing budget
+- You're a smaller team that can use the free plan to get started before committing budget

 Strong Airtable use cases for ops: vendor management, hiring pipelines, content calendars, product launch tracking, onboarding workflows, event operations.